 Council Meetings

-4.1 Frequency
+Regular Meetings

 A minimum of four (4) Council meetings must be held each year.
+Meetings will typically be scheduled for a two-hour time period.

+Special Meetings

+A special meeting is one that was not part of the schedule of meetings published at the

+beginning of the school year.
+Special meetings will be called when deemed necessary by

+one-third of the Council members.

-4.2 Notice of Meetings
+Notice of Meetings

 Notice of the first meeting of the school year must be provided to all parents at least 14 days prior to the meeting.
-As soon as possible after the first meeting of the school year, a schedule of all remaining school Council meeting dates for the year shall be provided to
+As soon as possible after the first meeting of the school year, a schedule of all remaining school Council meeting dates for the year shall be provided to all

 parents.
 It is suggested that meetings take place at consistent times and days (for example,